 The extinguishing process involves two different reactions: one is physical and the other, chemical.
-The physical reaction relates to potassium’s tendency to oxidise rapidly in air.
+The physical reaction relates to potassium ions (or Free Radicals) tendency to oxidise rapidly in air.
 When in contact with air, alkaline salts consume great quantities of oxygen, thus depriving fires of oxygen.
 Then the chemical reaction is created through the stable link between potassium particles and the fire’s combustion particles.

 Through the two reactions, a quick oxidation process takes place, immediately transforming the jet from a solid state into a gaseous state freeing the potassium particles.
 These atoms are able to intercept and interrupt any other free particles produced by the fire’s natural chain reaction combustion process.